 - Use the intercom to page the Receptionist, or another staff member for assistance. - If you are concerned about your personal safety, leave the area to seek assistance. - The client should be notified that his or her participation at the event cannot continue.
-He or she should be asked to make another appointment, or participate in another session, if appropriate. - The client is to be escorted to the door. - If the client persists in being abusive or disruptive, he or she should be asked to leave. - Where you feel that there exists the threat of physical harm or imminent danger, 911 can also be called.
+He or she should be asked to make another appointment, or participate in another session, if appropriate. - The client is to be escorted to the door. - If the client persists in being abusive or disruptive, he or she should be asked to leave. - If the client refuses to leave, he or she should be informed that the police will be contacted - Where you feel that there exists the threat of physical harm or imminent danger, 911 can also be called.